 After unsuccessful attempts at blogging relying on 3rd party platforms like Posterous, Tumblr, Droplr and whatnot here is my new stab at delivering ideas to the world.
 Fully autonomous this time.
 Surprisingly there are not that many options available for blogging…

-Full-stack designer.
-I like everything minimailitic and simple as possible.
+Startup Team Lead.
+I like everything minimal and as simple as possible.

-Started with Web and Graphics, moved to User Experience and Interfaces, then to Team Lead and CTO.
-Contributed to projects for major brands such as L'Oreal, JTI and AB InBev among others.
-Currently working as an independent contractor.
+Grew from Web and Graphics through User Experience and Interfaces, Backend and Frontend programming to Team Lead and CTO.
+Contributed to projects for major brands.
+L'Oreal, JTI and AB InBev among others.